How to Encourage Family Business Clients to Have That Difficult Conversation

 Seriously.
 Who wants to deal with conflict?
 No one.

-Unfortunately, there’s never a shortage of difficult conversations in any family business.
+Unfortunately, there’s never a shortage of disputes in any family business.
 As an advisor, you know families avoid them, believing that somehow, some way, things will magically work out.
 They never do, of course, which leads to more conflict further down the road.

 You know the cost of not talking about it and how the crucial conflict resolution is to a family business’s success.
 So, how can you encourage your clients to have these difficult conversations?